Ducstii/ForsakenPlugin/README.md

 # Forsaken Plugin

-A custom plugin for SCP:SL servers that adds minigame functionality.
+A plugin that remakes the idea of "Forsaken" within SCP SL, my second plugin to date.

 ## Features